Gamma-Software/BongoCat-mac/README.md

 We welcome contributions from the community!
 Here's how you can help:

 #### **🐛 Bug Reports**
-- [Report a bug](https://github.com/Gamma-Software/BangoCat-mac/issues/new) using our issue tracker
+- [Report a bug](https://github.com/Gamma-Software/BongoCat-mac/issues/new) using our issue tracker
-- Include macOS version, BangoCat version, and steps to reproduce
+- Include macOS version, BongoCat version, and steps to reproduce
 - Screenshots/screen recordings are super helpful

 #### **💡 Feature Requests**